liverpoolgroupc/fileSystem/README.md

-#fileSystem
+## Record Management System (RMS)

+This README complements the technical documentation by providing practical details on system setup, structure, and execution.
+It outlines the key steps required to install, run, and package the Record Management System (RMS) and serves as a technical reference for reproducing or evaluating the software.
+---

-1) Overview
+## 1. Overview

-RMS is a small desktop GUI app (Tkinter) for managing three record types:

-Clients (customer profiles)

-Airlines (carrier list)

-Flights (links a client to an airline)
+The Record Management System (RMS) is a desktop application developed in Python using the **Tkinter** library.
+It is designed to manage three categories of records for a specialist travel agency:

+- **Clients** – customer profiles
+- **Airlines** – carrier records
+- **Flights** – links between clients and airlines

-Data is stored as JSONL (one JSON per line).
-The app supports Create / Update / Delete / Search, immediate persistence (save on every change), FK validation (flight must reference existing client & airline), and confirm dialogs for create/delete.
-Logs are printed to the console.
+Data are stored in **JSONL** format (one JSON object per line).
+The application supports full **CRUD** (Create, Read, Update, Delete) functionality with immediate data persistence, foreign-key validation (ensuring flights reference existing clients and airlines), and confirmation dialogues for record creation and deletion.
+System logs are printed to the console.

-2) Key Features
+## 2. Key Features

+**Clients**
-Clients: required fields validation (Name, Phone, Country, City, State, Zip, Address1).
+- Validation of required fields: *Name, Phone, Country, City, State, ZIP, Address1*

+**Airlines**
-Airlines: simple CRUD with search by airline_id / company name.
+- Basic CRUD functionality with search by *airline_id* or company name

-Flights: date/time pickers (Y/M/D H:M), city drop-downs, and search by client_id / client name / phone.

-Drop-downs:

-Countries (50+), alphabetically sorted.
+**Flights**
+- Date and time selectors (Year/Month/Day Hour:Minute)
+- Drop-down menus for start and end cities
+- Search by *client_id*, client name, or phone number

+**Additional Features**
+- Country list (50+ entries) sorted alphabetically
-Cities filtered by selected country.
+- Cities filtered according to selected country

-Read-only fields (IDs and Types) are displayed in darker gray.
+- Read-only fields (IDs and Types) displayed in dark grey

-Data files auto-migrate older schemas (e.g., ID → client_id / airline_id).
+- Automatic migration of legacy schemas (e.g. *ID → client_id / airline_id*)

-3) Project Structure
+## 3. Project Structure

 rms
     ├── data